 - A summary report, describing the results at a local, regional and national scale.

-We expect the outputs of this project to be made available in February 2022.
+We expect the outputs of this project to be made available in summer 2022.